 10 Questions About ADHD

-A: Only your child’s doctor can determine what medication, and how much, your child should be taking.
-Remember, medications work differently in each person – what may work for one person may not work for another and vice versa.
-There are steps parents can take to help their child’s doctor decide if a medication is working, if dosage should be adjusted or if a different medication should be tried.
+Only your child’s doctor can determine what medication, and how much, your child should be taking.
+There are steps parents can take to help their child’s doctor decide if a medication is working.
 Keeping a daily log is one way.
 Write down 5 to 10 major symptoms that are disruptive in your child’s life.
 Score each (from 1 to 10) on a daily basis.
-Based on this information, you and your doctor can specifically target medications and behavioral strategies for your child’s specific needs.
+You and your doctor can target medications and behavioral strategies for your child’s specific needs.

 Start with your local resources.
 Ask your family doctor, community mental health center or a University Medical School Program.
 Children and Adults with ADHD (CHADD) and Attention Deficit Disorder Association (ADDA), national advocacy organizations also have medical professional directories on their sites.

 There is no “best” medication for ADHD.
 There are many different medications on the market today, some are stimulants, such as Ritalin, Concerta or Adderall, and others are non-stimulant, such as Strattera.
 Each person reacts differently to medication, so there is no way to say how your child, or any child is going to react to each medication.
 Unfortunately, it is often a matter of trial and error to find which medication, and which dosage works best.

 ADHD medications are only available by prescription.
 There are no over-the-counter medications specifically for ADHD.
 Some supplements state they can help with ADHD symptoms, however, supplements are not monitored by the FDA and, to date, there hasn’t been any long-term or large studies showing the effectiveness of any supplement for treating symptoms of ADHD.